Get

 Some cats experience such high degrees of stress that it is ideal to speak with their veterinarian for some professional input.
 There are some over-the-counter and prescription options available to help during times of stress.
 Pheromone diffusers are sometimes used to help calm cats during times of stress, and in more severe cases, medication may be necessary to help calm their nerves.

-If you notice your cat has missed several meals and continues to refuse food after the move, reach out to your veterinarian as soon as possible.
-Their health can decline if they refuse to eat, and dehydration becomes a serious concern if they are also refusing to drink.
+If you notice your cat has missed several meals and continues to refuse food after the move for more than 24 hours, or they are becoming lethargic or suffering from diarrhea, reach out to your veterinarian as soon as possible.
+Their health can decline if they refuse to eat, and dehydration becomes a serious concern if they are also refusing to drink or experiencing diarrhea.
 Your vet will be able to evaluate your cat for any underlying conditions and assist you further.

 divider cat paws oct 2024